Houseme User Guide

 How to use the property badging system

 To assist students with their property search, you can have badges added to your listings.
 This will allow you to target specific students and allow them to find your property more efficiently, plus badges move your listing closer to the top of the search results.
-Once your listing has been approved you will be sent an approval email asking you to reply and comment YES on NO on the badges below.
-We will then badge your listing accordingly.
+You can nominate badges when you create your listing.

 Students can search by the following badges-